charleennewland/blog/kaizen_workshop_2.md

 </p>
 <h5 align="center"> Process Data and Improvements</h1>

-The future state map envisions the ideal process after all improvements and guides the implementation of changes from the current to the desired future state.
-In our example future state map, there is an improvement in both cycle time, processing time, and total time compared to the current state.
-In the current state, the cycle time is 17 minutes, the value-added time is 10 minutes, and the total time is 33 minutes.
+The future state map illustrates the ideal process post-improvements, guiding the transition from the current state.
+In our example, there are improvements in cycle time, processing time, and total time.
+Currently, cycle time is 17 minutes, value-added time is 10 minutes, and total time is 33 minutes.
 In contrast, the future state targets a cycle time of 11 minutes, a value-added time of 8 minutes, and a total time of 14 minutes.
-These improvements indicate a significant reduction in cycle and total times and a streamlining of both value-added and non-value-added activities, as visible in the future state map below:
+These improvements represent a significant reduction in cycle and total times, requiring considerable effort to implement and sustain.
+Below you will find the future state map:
 <p align="center">
   <img width="1800" height="500" src="https://github.com/charleennewland/blog/assets/138404574/cde449dc-990f-46c5-b5ac-a56203528ef6/600/300">
 </p>